gbgar/Wordlint.vim/README.md

 ## Install plugin Manually

 Not recommended.
 Copy the repo's directory structure into ~/.vim/ folder.

+#Usage

+Basic usage requires the user to set wordlint as the compiler:

+`:compiler wordlint`

+Afterward, the `:make` command may be used, with additional arguments if desired.

+All linting options and the `--all` output flag are acceptable arguments.
+See `wordlint --help`, the wordlint man page, or the wordlint README for a full list of available options.

+NOTE: As the `wordlint` program is in an early stage, options are subject to change.

+## Set filetype autocommand

+Optionally, this compiler may be associated with a filetype in your .vimrc:

+` autocmd FileType pandoc,markdown compiler wordlint`

+#Commands

+Wordlint.vim provides one convenience command for interfacing with wordlint.

+`:Wordlint` is a wrapper around :make which allows for user-defined default arguments.

 #Options

 *g:wordlint_opts*

 Default is ' '.
-Set this option to pass custom command line arguments to wordlint.
-All linting options and the `-a` output argument are acceptable input.
-See `wordlint --help`, the wordlint man page, or the wordlint README for a full list of available options.
+Set this option to pass custom command line arguments to `:Wordlint`, a wrapper for `:make`.
+Argument rules listed above apply.

 For example:

-`:let g:wordlint_opts = '-t line -d 20'`
+`:let g:wordlint_opts = '-t line -d 20'
+:Wordlint`

+is equivalent to

+`:make -t line -d 20 --nopunct`

-will cause :WordlintCheckBuffer to perform a line-based lint and return any matching words that are greater than five characters (default) long and found within 20 lines of one-another.
+and both will run `wordlint`, performing a line-based check and returning any matching words that are greater than five characters (default) long and found within 20 lines of one-another.

-See the `wordlint` README.me, man page, or Haddock documentation for a listing of all available options.

-*g:wordlint_highlight*

-If non-zero, highlight matches.
-Default is '1'

-*g:wordlint_custom_highlight_group*

-Set the name of a custom syntax group for highlighting matches.
-  For example:

-`:highlight MyWordlintGroup ctermbg=yellow ctermfg=black`
-`:let g:wordlint_custom_highlight_group = "MyWordLintGroup"`

-Default is 'Error'

-#Commands

-Wordlint.vim provides two commands for interfacing with wordlint, one targeting the entire buffer, and the other a selection.
-Both set the location-list for the buffer, and both optionally set a custom highlight for any matched words.

-*:WordlintCheckBuffer*

-Runs `wordlint . g:wordlint_opts` on the current buffer, sets the location-list, and optionally highlights all matches.

-*:[range]WordlintCheckSelection*

-The same as :WordlintCheckBuffer, but with an optional range.
-Default range is set for the entire buffer.